How to process the tide of Trump news

 The second category are policy changes more radical than what we would have seen from other GOP presidents, because today's GOP is more radical.
 Those changes will in many cases mobilize shock and opposition—even from some in the Republican Party itself.
 Announcing the border wall, expanding the "global gag rule," repealing Obamacare, banning immigrants for their nationality alone, even nominating cabinet members who disagree with the mission of the agencies they will lead are in this category.
 They will get, and deserve, a bitter fight on policy grounds, but they are still on the (far end of) the spectrum of what we can expect in a democracy at a time of tectonic political shifts.
 They are normalesque.

 But then there is a third category—the actions of a man with a temperament and behavior we haven't seen in the White House in modern times, if ever.
 Trump personally, as near as we can tell, believes in few things except himself; his actions are often precipitated by rumors and stuff on TV that makes him mad; and most significantly he, along with many of his closest advisers, is inclined toward authoritarianism and a retrograde sort of nationalism.
 The actions that flow from these qualities are the ones that transcend normalcy entirely.
-Insisting that the constitution doesn't apply when you don't want it to; chastising the press against reporting obvious facts and calling it "the opposition party"; perpetuating a massive smear against the electoral system by claiming that millions voted illegally: Those things are not even at the outside edges of normal.
+Insisting that the constitution doesn't apply when you don't want it to; chastising the press for reporting obvious facts and calling it "the opposition party"; perpetuating a massive smear against the electoral system by claiming that millions voted illegally: Those things are not even at the outside edges of normal.
 Those things draw from another playbook—not that of democracy.

 So.
 What to do?

-One of the most important things at a turbulent moment like this is to step back: to sift signal from noise and consider which developments rattle at the foundations of democracy and which are simply the fallout from a change election.
+One of the most important things at a turbulent moment like this is to step back: to sift signal from noise and consider which developments rattle the foundations of democracy and which are simply the fallout from a change election.

-But stepping back is hard for many reasons—not least of them the fact that many media outlets are incentivized to keep us at Defcon Five.
+But stepping back is hard for many reasons—not least of them the fact that many media outlets are incentivized to keep us at Defcon One.
 The 2016 campaign turned "fake news" into a household word, but outright manufactured smears aren't the only problem: Weak news—decontextualized, unverified, sensationalized bits of outrage-bait—is just as much of a danger.
 And here, we can't just blame Macedonian teenagers or Russian bots.
 Weak news is what happens when media are under pressure to grab eyeballs by appealing to our fears and preconceptions: SEE?
 TOLD YOU!!
 YOU WON'T BELIEVE WHAT THEY JUST DID.

 That's a frame of mind many who oppose Trump are in now, for good reason, and predators and hucksters are going to see a big opportunity.
 They are going to want to gin up falsehoods to hook you.
 They will send emails demanding that you FORWARD THIS TO ALL YOUR FRIENDS, tweets begging you to RT IF YOU AGREE.
 Some of them will be mercenaries looking for ad dollars.
 Some will be aiming to deluge you with fake petitions.
 Some will even be earnestly pushing stories they believe prove the worst (but that actually get well out past what's known).
 All of them will be creating a fog of outrage and anger that obfuscates a reality very much in need of focused vigilance.